Garver, Gonzalez lift Twins over Tigers 6-3

 Michael Pineda, activated from the injured list before the game, pitched five innings and allowed three runs and eight hits.

-Detroit starter Matthew Boyd allowed three runs and nine hits in seven innings.
+Boyd allowed three runs and nine hits in seven innings.
 He struck out eight with no walks but allowed two homers.

+“That team is leading the league in homers, so you know they are going to punish your mistakes,” Boyd said.
+“They swing early and often, and I was able to take advantage, but they got me a couple times.”

 The Tigers took the lead on Brandon Dixon’s first-inning sacrifice fly, but the Twins scored twice in the third.

 Byron Buxton singled and moved to second when Boyd was called for a balk.
-Tigers manager Ron Gardenhire was ejected after arguing the call, then Boyd allowed a two-run, two-out homer to Garver.
+Gardenhire was ejected after arguing the call, then Boyd allowed a two-run, two-out homer to Garver.

-Detroit tied it in the fourth on doubles by Miguel Cabrera and Ronny Rodriguez, and Nicholas Castellanos made it 3-2 with an RBI single in the fifth.
+Detroit tied it in the fourth on doubles by Miguel Cabrera and Ronny Rodriguez, and Castellanos made it 3-2 with an RBI single in the fifth.

 Cron’s 14th homer made it 3-3 in the sixth, and the Twins jumped ahead against Jimenez in the eighth.